Skip to content

 • One or more of your creditors could make you bankrupt.

-• You can make yourself bankrupt if you owe at least £1,500 and have not been bankrupt in the last five years.
+• You may be able to make yourself bankrupt if you meet the criteria and have not been bankrupt in the last five years.
+For more information, read our Bankruptcy guide.

 • You can make offers to pay your creditors informally or set up a debt management plan (DMP).